Overview

 Governance

-Human rights compliance is of great importance to our Board and top management.
-The ultimate responsibility for human rights lies with the Board of Directors and the Group Sustainability and Governance Committee.
-At the management level, the Group Chief Sustainability Officer is responsible for managing human rights risk as a key element of Sustainability Risk at CIMB.
+Human rights is a material matter to CIMB and is of great importance to our Board and top management.
+The ultimate responsibility for human rights lies with the Board of Directors and the Group Sustainability and Governance Committee of the Board.
+At the management level, the Group Chief Sustainability Officer, overseen by the Group Sustainability Council (GSC), is responsible for managing human rights risk as a key element of Sustainability Risk at CIMB.

 Our Group Human Rights Policy

-The policy is to provide clarity and transparency on human rights management across the Group.
+The policy aims to provide clarity and transparency on human rights management across the Group.
 This is to ensure consistency between internal practices and external expectations, including legal and regulatory obligations and voluntary commitments to respect and protect human rights.
 Within the broader scope of human rights, we focus on issues and risks that are most pertinent to our operations and activities.
+Our policy not only covers requirements for our own operations, but also encompasses requirements for our business relations such as our clients, suppliers and partners.
 The policy has been rolled out across the Group in 2023.
 Read our Group Human Rights Policy here.

 Commitments and Frameworks